The Vanier Museopark is one of the 11 community museums in the City of Ottawa and one of the few francophone museums outside Quebec in Canada.

 Worth visiting all year round, Ottawa’s summers are hot and the winters are cold (and long), but that doesn’t stop anyone from having fun.
 In fact, winter is one of the best times to visit Ottawa, when the famous Rideau Canal—a historic engineering triumph and UNESCO World Heritage Site—is transformed into the world’s largest ice rink, with food and skate-hire stalls on the ice and a carnival-like atmosphere.

-To learn more about all there is to see and do in Ottawa, visit the city’s tourism website.
+To learn more about all there is to see and do in Ottawa, scroll down or visit the city’s tourism website.